jowdd/MotorPH-OOP/README.md

 - **Purpose:** Centralize HR and payroll workflows in one system.
 - **Problem it solves:** Reduces manual tracking of attendance, leave, and salary computation.
-- **Intended users:** HR staff, Finance staff, IT admins, and employees.
+- **Intended users:** HR staff, Finance staff, IT, Amdins, and Employees.

 ## 🚀 Features